 - A communal mind often leads to a quest for political dominance of one’s own religious community.

 - Political mobilisation on religious lines involves the use of sacred symbols, religious leaders, emotional appeal and plain fear in order to bring the followers of one religion together in the political arena.

-- Sometimes communalism takes its most ugly form of communal violence, riots and massacre.
+- Sometimes communalism takes its ugly form of communal violence, riots and massacre.
 India and Pakistan suffered some of the worst communal riots at the time of the Partition.

 - The Constitution prohibits discrimination on grounds of religion.

-- The Constitution allows the state to intervene in the matters of religion in order to ensure equality within religious communities.
+- The Constitution allows the state to intervene in matters of religion in order to ensure equality within religious communities.
 For example, it bans untouchability.